hetu-script/site-www/docs/en-US/syntax/index.md

 }
 ```

-### if
+### If

-- if statement's condition expression must be bool.
+- 'if' statement's condition expression must be bool.
-- if statement's then branch and else branch's curly brackets is optional.
+- 'if' statement's then branch and else branch's curly brackets is optional.
-- if statement's branches could be a single statement without brackets.
+- 'if' statement's branches could be a single statement without brackets.

 ```dart
 if (condition) {